 Propane and butane are hydrocarbons isolated from natural gas.
-The petrochemical industry uses raw materials such as propane and butane to manufacture refrigerant and as propellant in aerosol cans.
+The petrochemical industry uses raw materials such as propane and butane to manufacture products that we use every day.
+Propane and butane is used for cooking and heating.
+Butane is also used as a refrigerant and as propellant in aerosol cans.